 Imagine an electronic newspaper that you could roll up and spill your coffee on, even as it updated itself before your eyes.

-It's an example of the that has been waiting to happen, except for one major problem that, until now, scientists have not been able to resolve.
+It's an example of the technological revolution that has been waiting to happen, except for one major problem that, until now, scientists have not been able to resolve.

 "Once we have a reliable source of pure nanotubes that are not very expensive, a lot can happen very quickly," says Alex Adronov, a professor of Chemistry at McMaster whose research team has developed a new and potentially cost-efficient way to purify carbon nanotubes.